magicsword-io/LOLDrivers/bin/yara-generator/README.md

 The generator skips YAML files that are invalid, do not parse to a top-level mapping, or do not contain a `KnownVulnerableSamples` list.
 Skipped files are reported in the log output.

+### Existing rule files

+The generator now merges newly generated rules with the existing output files instead of blindly overwriting them.

+Rule update behavior:

+* If an existing rule has identical detection logic (`strings` and `condition`), the existing rule is kept unchanged.
+Its original `date` is preserved and no `modified` field is added or updated.
+* If an existing rule changes, the original `date` is preserved and a `modified` field is added or updated with the current date.
+* If a rule is new, it is added with `date` set to the current date.
+* If an older rule exists in the output file but no replacement rule is generated in the current run, the older rule is preserved as-is.

+The merge logic also avoids churn from regenerated rules that are semantically identical but would otherwise only differ by the freshly generated `date` value.

 ## Examples

 ### Quick start (first run)